Organization Design: Designing Trust-Attracting Organizations

 How will you make progress?

-- Faster, better-informed decision-making
+- Faster, better-informed decision-making.

-- Lower costs from cutting excess communication and approval layers
+- Lower costs by decreasing approval layers

-- Managers who know what to do, when and why
+- Managers who know what to do, when, and why

 - Faster reactions to change, thanks to a workforce that know their jobs and how they can add value